syncfusion-content/windowsforms-docs/WindowsForms/NETcore-project.md

 * Syncfusion.Shared.Base

 **Step 2**: Create an instance of the control.
-Assign necessary properties with proper values and add the contol instance to the form.
+Assign necessary properties with proper values and add the control instance to the form.

 {% tabs %}
 {% highlight c# %}